 Auth Identity and Actor Types

-In this document, you’ll learn about concepts related to identity and actors in the Auth Module.
+In this guide, you’ll learn about concepts related to identity and actors in the Auth Module.

 What is an Auth Identity?#

-Then, when the user logs-in in the future with the same authentication provider, the associated auth identity is used to validate their credentials.
+Then, when the user logs in with the same authentication provider, the associated auth identity is used to validate their credentials.

 Actor Types#

-Then, when an auth identity is created for the actor type, the ID of the user is stored in the app_metadata property of the auth identity.
+When an auth identity is created for an actor type, the ID of the user is stored in the app_metadata property of the auth identity.

 For example, an auth identity of a customer has the following app_metadata property: